techno-tim/techno-tim.github.io/_posts/2021-01-02-longhorn-install.md

 ## Taints

-> This is not required, nor do I taint nodes anymore.
-I allow Longhorn storage to use any available space on any node that is not running `etcd` / control plane.
-You can simply skip this step and it will work like this.
-If you're still convinced you need dedicated nodes, it's much easier doing it in the Longhorn UI after a node joins the cluster than with taints.
+> This is not required, nor do I taint nodes anymore.I allow Longhorn storage to use any available space on any node that is not running `etcd` / control plane.You can simply skip this step and it will work like this.If you're still convinced you need dedicated nodes, it's much easier doing it in the Longhorn UI after a node joins the cluster than with taints.
 {: .prompt-info }

 I ended up tainting my storage nodes using this command